jaredly/PudgePacket.github.io/_posts/2014-07-28-first-taste-of-rust.markdown

 Recently I've been writing a lot of game logic in C# and even though an outstanding language in its own right it has left me yearning for something closer to the metal.
 I experimented with Go by writing a [small webserver](https://github.com/PudgePacket/GoAppengineTesting) that runs on a [Google Appengine](https://cloud.google.com/products/app-engine/) instance with an Android app frontend but found that while many features of the language resonated with me, it didn't fill any particular needs and the target domain was not something I worked with often.

 I'd seen [Rust](http://www.rust-lang.org/) mentioned on [HN](https://news.ycombinator.com) and was curious if it was possible to incorporate elements from Haskell, C++, and Lisp into the same language elegantly.
-I was pleasantly surprised by the combination of [pure functions](https://en.wikipedia.org/wiki/Pure_function), [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), and [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching) with [deterministic resource management](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), zero cost abstractions, and C style syntax.
+I was pleasantly surprised by the combination of [pure functions](https://en.wikipedia.org/wiki/Pure_function), [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), and [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching) with [deterministic resource management](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), zero cost abstractions, and 'C style' syntax.

 I decided to give it a shot.
 After a few small hiccups getting it running on windows and finding the [Sublime](https://www.sublimetext.com/) plugin I dove straight in.